turnhub/peach/README.md

 ## Testing

-to test with CSV data, create a folder in the `/test/` folder called `function_test_data` and put the following CSVs in them:
+To test with CSV data, create a folder in the `/test/` folder called `function_test_data` and put the following CSVs in them:

 * `normalise_whitespace.csv`
 * `remove_punc.csv`